istio-ecosystem/sail-operator/docs/README.md

       kubectl apply -f - --context "${CTX_CLUSTER1}"
     ```

 7. Create the `Istio` resource on the External Controlplane cluster.
+This will manage both Istio configuration and proxies on the Remote cluster.

     ```sh
     kubectl apply --context "${CTX_CLUSTER1}" -f - <<EOF